Tuvalu travel guide

 Tuvalu is a Parliamentary Democracy and a Commonwealth Realm.
-Her Majesty The Queen Elizabeth II is Head of State.
-The Queen is represented in Tuvalu by a Governor General, Honourable Sir Iakoba Italeli.
+His Majesty King Charles III is Head of State.
+The King is represented in Tuvalu by a Governor General, Honourable Sir Iakoba Italeli.

 There are no political parties; politics are based on personal, family and island loyalties.
 Parliamentary elections are held every four years.
-The current Prime Minister, Enele Sopoaga, was sworn in on 5 August 2013, resolving a constitutional crisis and a period of political instability.
+The current Prime Minister, Kausea Natano, has been in office since 19 September 2019.